reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for MiSound app and blobs.

 ## Descriptions
-- Equalizer soundfx ported from Xiaomi Redmi K40 (alioth) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Equalizers soundfx ported from Xiaomi Redmi K40 (alioth) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type soundfx
 - Doesn't support ACDB module